-By following our 7 simple tips, you will pave the way for a smooth and streamlined window replacement process.
+By following our 7 simple tips, you will pave the way for a smooth and streamlined window maintenance and replacement process.

 Depending on the number of windows you will be replacing and how involved the process is, the installation may take a while.

 Planning your schedule around the window replacement ensures that you and your family will be out of the way of the installers while still being available to answer questions, oversee the process, and sign off on project completion.

 If you are a business owner receiving a commercial window replacement, consider planning the installation for a day or time when your business is closed to minimize customer impact.